 Introducing the recipients of ArtServe Fellowships

 The Revd Erica Bebb has been our festival chaplain for the last two years, and has both modelled and shared creative ministry.

 She is an Anglican priest in the Diocese of Bristol where her job title is Pastor for the Arts.
 A former dancer, she is passionate about using the arts to raise awareness of violence against women.

 The Revd Dr Andrew Pratt was a member of the Methodist Church Music Society before the foundation of ArtServe, and is a prolific hymn writer, widely known for his challenging words.
+He was a member of the Music Resources Group for the 2011 Methodist hymn book Singing the Faith.
 He also paints, blogs, lectures and is chair of the Pratt Green Trust.

 Stella was ‘in at the beginning’ of ArtServe – and her husband Graham (sadly no longer with us) was the first chair.

 Stella has been a constant, encouraging presence over the decade, attending every festival.
 She is modest about her own considerable musical talents including many years as a church organist.

 As the most recent Past President of the Methodist Conference, the Revd Michaela Youngson will be well known to many.

 When she is not preaching, representing the Methodist Church or ministering to others, she can be found in her studio creating artworks in fused glass.
 Michaela is the author of two books and continues to be called upon as a writer of reflections, liturgy and poetry.

 and do members have a say?